 Travelers can now complete a digital arrival declaration instead of a paper passenger arrival card.
 However, a paper declaration form will still be available.

-Apart from vaccination against COVID-19, there are no mandatory vaccinations for travel to New Zealand.
+There are no mandatory vaccinations for travel to New Zealand.
 However, standard childhood vaccinations are recommended, as well as vaccinations against hepatitis A and B.

 There are no insurance policies required for entry into New Zealand.
 However, we recommend that you purchase travel health insurance to provide you with adequate protection while you are there.